- I've been a professional organizer for over 16 years, working with more than 350 clients; references are available on request.

 From 2008-2013 I edited Coastviews Magazine, and I've done some other smaller editing projects, too.

-I'm devoted to my cats, Sunshine (a tortoiseshell) and Moonshadow (a big black Maine Coon).
+I'm devoted to my cat, Sunshine (a tortoiseshell).
+Sadly, Moonshadow (a big black Maine Coon) died in December 2020 at age 17; I still miss him.